locationtech/geomesa/geomesa-tools/README.md

             the format of the datetime field

 This usage text gives a brief overview of how to use each command, and this is expanded upon below with example commands.
-Note that each command should be prefixed by `java -jar geomesa-tools/target/geomesa-tools-accumulo1.5-1.0.0-SNAPSHOT-shaded.jar` on the command line.

 ## Command Explanations and Usage